-A Technical Analysis explaining in detail the provisions of the Treaty is being prepared by the United States negotiating delegation, consisting of representatives from the Departments of Justice and State, and will be transmitted separately to the Senate Committee on Foreign Relations.
+A Technical Analysis explaining in detail the provisions of the Treaty is being prepared by the United States negotiating delegation, consisting of representatives from the Departments of State and Justice, and will be trransmitted separately to the Senate Committee on Foreign Relations.

-The Department of Justice joins the Department of State in favoring approval of this Treaty and related exchange of notes by the Senate as soon as possible.
+The Department of Justice joins the Department of State in favoring approval of this Treaty by the Senate as soon as possible.